Complete Guide On How To Create A Mobile App Startup

-To address the very same question, I have put together this complete guide to build a mobile app startup to get you started.
+To address the very same question, I have put together this complete guide to creating a mobile app startup to get you started.
 This is drawn from my experience working for more than seven years with entrepreneurs and businesses, helping them build and market their mobile app startups through my app development company.

 I’ve helped many entrepreneurs raise millions in funding, get featured on the app store and top publications and win awards.
 All of this is a result of our high-quality consulting and experience.